sitebay/docs/articles/guides/quick-answers/sitebay-essentials/sitebay-team-members/index.md

 ## Streamlined Workflow

-With Site Bay, you can streamline your project workflows by setting up task lists, deadlines, and milestones.
+With SiteBay, you can streamline your project workflows by setting up task lists, deadlines, and milestones.
 Keep everyone on track and ensure that your projects are moving forward efficiently.

 ## Access Control